MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-2.0/resources/singleInstance.md

 };
 ```

-The resource script was also updated to use the new parameter.
-Here how the resource script was
+The resource script was updated to use the new parameter.
+Here's how the resource script changed:
-changed:

 ```powershell
 function Get-TargetResource